florianfelice/PYCOF/README.md

 #### 2.1.1 Save your credentials locally

 The function `remote_execute_sql` will by default look for the credentials located in `/etc/config.json`.
+On Windows, save the config file as `C:/Windows/config.json`.

 The file follows the below structure: